justEstif/ruby-rails-blog/doc/notes.md

 ---

 Migrations are used to alter the structure of an application's database.
 In Rails applications, migrations are written in Ruby so that they can be database-agnostic.

+---

+Using `rufo` and `htmlbeautifier` for ruby and erb files respectively